BA (Hons) in Acting

 RADA offers a number of scholarships.
 The majority of our scholarships will be awarded on the basis of income to undergraduate students studying in higher education for the first time.

 We have a limited number of scholarships for second degree students.
-We do not usually offer scholarships to international students from outside the UK or EU.
+We do not usually offer scholarships to international students from outside the UK.

-For UK/EU student, new to higher education, starting an undergraduate course in September 2019, we offer the following awards:
+For UK student, new to higher education, starting an undergraduate course in September 2021, we offer the following awards:

 Income under £25,000